Huessenbergnetz/libfuoten/README.md

 * [openSUSE](https://software.opensuse.org/package/libfuoten)

 ## Building libfuoten
-Either clone the git repository or download one of the [release](https://github.com/Huessenbergnetz/libfuoten/releases) tarballs. zlib and Qt 5.6 or newer are required to build libfuoten as well as the following Qt modules: Qt5Core, Qt5Network and Qt5Sql.
+Either clone the git repository or download one of the [release](https://github.com/Huessenbergnetz/libfuoten/releases) tarballs. zlib, pkg-config and Qt 5.6 or newer are required to build libfuoten as well as the following Qt modules: Qt5Core, Qt5Network and Qt5Sql.

 ### Install dependencies
 Install gcc, g++, qmake, make, zlib, Qt5Core, Qt5Network and Qt5Sql.